 - (b) Builds strong culture and teams while achieving measurable outcomes.
-You should give careful consideration to officers who demonstrate the following behaviors: - $\underline{1}$ .
-Relentlessly builds a culture of the highest character a tough, resilient team that wins. - $\underline{2}$ .
-Acknowledges and honors the value of every Sailor and civilian. - $\underline{\mathbf{3}}$ .
-Takes care of themselves and their teammates. - $\underline{4}$ .
-Embraces diversity of thought and background, and fosters inclusion and connectedness. - $\underline{\mathbf{5}}$ .
-Always does the right thing, especially when it is hard. - $\underline{6}$ .
+You should give careful consideration to officers who demonstrate the following behaviors: - $\underline{1}$.
+Relentlessly builds a culture of the highest character a tough, resilient team that wins. - $\underline{2}$.
+Acknowledges and honors the value of every Sailor and civilian. - $\underline{\mathbf{3}}$.
+Takes care of themselves and their teammates. - $\underline{4}$.
+Embraces diversity of thought and background, and fosters inclusion and connectedness. - $\underline{5}$.
+Always does the right thing, especially when it is hard. - $\underline{6}$.
 Keeps close watch on their own mental, physical, and emotional health, and the health of those they lead. - (c) Demonstrates a commitment to personal and professional growth.
-You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
-You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best.
-This trait includes active mentorship of those within and outside of their immediate command and/or community and active advocacy for those whom they mentor.
-It also includes a demonstrated commitment to expansion of competence and continual strengthening of character.
+You should give careful consideration to officers who build on our Core Values of commitment in how they demonstrate a "Get Real, Get Better" mindset; use data-driven insights; master the skills critical to naval warfare; and act transparently in how they receive feedback from seniors, peers, and subordinates alike. - (d) Builds connectedness and inclusion.
+You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best, creating teams connected to each other and inclusive of everyone assigned, regardless of background.
+This trait includes active listening to subordinates of all ranks and backgrounds and the ability to self-assess so that personal biases do not affect decision making.

-- (e) Is loyal to and behaves consistently with the Navy's core values.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (e) Is loyal to and behaves consistently with the Navy's Core Values.
 You should give careful consideration to officers who actively pursue what is right and behave consistently with the Navy's Core Values.
 While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's Core Values and their on- and off-duty behavior. - (3) Championing a Culture of Excellence.
-The boards may give favorable consideration to those officers who have well-implemented those programs foundational to the Navy's Culture of Excellence campaign.
-In doing so, they will have created a sense of inclusiveness and connectedness in creating teams that generate superior outcomes. - (4) Coronavirus Disease 2019 (COVID 19) Stop Movements.
-Due to COVID-19 and the resultant stop movement, Fitness Report summary groups were altered beyond the Reporting Senior's control and in conflict with his or her intent.
-Officers receiving Fitness Reports where a Reporting Senior indicated COVID-19 impacted the end result should not be viewed adversely and the COVID-19 impact must be taken in context when viewed with the totality of the record.
-The boards must take extra care to not disadvantage members for their inability to transfer as a result of the stop movement.
+The boards should give favorable consideration to those officers who are deliberate in how they build great people, leaders and teams, achieving outcomes through a deep investment in their people. - (4) COVID-19 Vaccine Refusal Adverse Information.
+Promotion selection boards will not consider any adverse information related solely to COVID-19 vaccine refusal in cases in which an accommodation was requested.
+If adverse information related solely to COVID-19 vaccine refusal is identified in eligible officer's record, you will notify the board administrative support staff, who will direct you whether or not to consider the information.